abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 9 Secure your virtual hub using Azure Firewall Manager.md

 1. This will take a few minutes to complete.

 1. Once configuration has completed, ensure that under **INTERNET TRAFFIC** and **PRIVATE TRAFFIC**, it says **Secured by Azure Firewall** for both hub-spoke connections.
-Click on Refresh the check the status.
+Click on Refresh to check the status.

     ![virtual hub](../media/lab02-az700-ima52.png)